piouson/kubernetes-bootcamp/README.md

 1. Create a Pod with 2 containers and a volumne shared by both containers, see [multi-container docs](https://kubernetes.io/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume/#creating-a-pod-that-runs-two-containers).
 2. List created resources
-3. View details of the Pod.
+3. View details of the Pod
 4. Delete the Pod

 <details>